ArnoTroch/ONOS-Tutorial/README.md

 ![ONOS GUI Login Screen](images/onos_ui_login.png "ONOS GUI Login Screen")

-From here, you can login with one of the two default users, after which you should be redirected to the Topology View.
+From here, you can log in with one of the two default users, after which you should be redirected to the Topology View.

 ![ONOS GUI Topology View](images/onos_ui_topo.png "ONOS GUI Topology View")